Vietnam.vn - Nền tảng quảng bá Việt Nam

 The reason for the rapid increase in the number of trade defense investigations into Vietnamese export goods, said Ms. Truong Thuy Linh - Deputy Director of the Department of Trade Defense, Ministry of Industry and Trade - is that Vietnam has signed many bilateral and multilateral FTAs, new generation FTAs.
 To date, Vietnam has signed and is negotiating 19 FTAs.

-Along with the expansion of international cooperation, many opportunities for goods have been brought to domestic enterprises, but new barriers have also appeared.
+Along with the expansion of international cooperation, which has brought many opportunities for goods, domestic enterprises have also encountered new barriers.
 Rapidly increasing export of goods, competitive export prices, and old trade defense measures have given rise to new trade defense cases; on the other hand, due to limitations in the ability to predict and grasp information early to prevent early trade defense investigations.

 In addition, we regularly exchange with associations and businesses to provide information, update the developments of the case and agree on response plans.
-Thanks to that, businesses and associations can promptly grasp the developments of the case, share information and coordinate to develop response plans. " The Trade Defense Department has provided early information to help businesses understand the principles, investigation procedures, tasks to be performed and possible scenarios so that businesses can develop response strategies, " said Ms. Linh.
+Thanks to that, businesses and associations can promptly grasp the developments of the case, share information and coordinate to develop response plans. " The Trade Defense Department has provided early information to help businesses understand the principles, investigation processes, the work to be done and possible scenarios so that businesses can develop response strategies " - Ms. Linh said.

 The results help Vietnamese enterprises avoid being subject to trade defense taxes or enjoy low tax rates, contributing to maintaining export growth.
-For example, Australia has ended the tax order for many anti-dumping/anti-subsidy investigations (precision steel pipes, color-coated steel belts, copper pipes, extruded aluminum, ammonium nitrate, etc.); India, Malaysia, Indonesia, etc. have also successively ended anti-dumping investigations for MDF boards, PET plastic, cold-rolled steel, etc.
+For example, Australia has ended the tax imposition on many anti-dumping/anti-subsidy investigations (precision steel pipes, color-coated steel belts, copper pipes, extruded aluminum, ammonium nitrate, etc.); India, Malaysia, Indonesia, etc. have also successively ended anti-dumping investigations on MDF wood panels, PET plastic, cold-rolled steel, etc.

 Proactively respond to risks